-As a Sixth Former at King's, you will be following in a very distinguished tradition.
-We look forward to working with you throughout your time at King's High Sixth Form.
+As a Sixth Former here, you will be following in a distinguished tradition, and we look forward to working with you throughout your two Sixth Form years at King's High.

 Celia Tedd

 Head of Sixth Form

 Subject Choices

 Choosing A Levels can, for some, be a daunting prospect; for others, the subjects chosen will seem very obvious and natural.
 Wherever you are in your decision making process, we recommend that you give careful consideration to the following factors: